 - Essential gear to pack (and what to leave at home)

 - Crucial tips for staying safe while traveling

 Let’s dive in!

-If you found this site helpful and would like to support the Project Untethered movement (at no cost to you), consider bookmarking this page and making any future purchases/reservations using the links below.
-We’ll love you forever ❤️, but we also donate a portion of these earnings to GiveWell charities each month.
+If you found this site helpful and would like to support the Project Untethered movement (at NO cost to you), consider bookmarking this page and making any future purchases/reservations using the links below.
+Not only will we love you forever ❤️, but we also donate a portion of these earnings to GiveWell charities each month.

 ▶ REI – For high-quality gear from an ethical company